Remote Blood Pressure Monitoring: Is it Worth Trying?

 A single blood pressure measurement can only tell a physician what an individual’s blood pressure is at that specific moment.
 Factors such as stress or forgetting to take medications can influence this measurement, giving the clinician an inaccurate representation of the patient’s health.

-With remote blood pressure monitoring, patients can measure their BP regularly from their homes.
+With remote BP monitoring, patients can measure their blood pressure regularly from anywhere.
 Frequent readings give physicians a more precise representation of the patient’s blood pressure levels over time and help ensure effective treatments.
-For instance, for patients requiring remote blood pressure monitoring during pregnancy due to obstetric hypertension remote patient monitoring has, “improved linkages to clinician care after delivery when compared to historical controls,” according to the largest study on obstetric and perinatal outcomes with a remote patient monitoring program for hypertension.
+According to the largest study on obstetric and perinatal outcomes, patients using remote blood pressure monitoring during pregnancy due to obstetric hypertension showed, “improved linkages to clinician care after delivery when compared to historical controls.”

-Remote blood pressure monitoring helps patients feel more involved in managing their health and encourages active engagement.
-Most RPM devices are user-friendly, work right out of the box, and ship directly to the patient.
-By making remote blood pressure monitoring as simple as possible, patients are not deterred from trying it.
+Remote blood pressure monitoring is a patient and caregiver solution that encourages involvement, health management and active engagement.
+RPM devices that are user-friendly, work right out of the box, and ship directly to the patient make remote blood pressure monitoring as simple as possible, so patients are not deterred from trying it.

-Remote blood pressure monitoring holds patients accountable for taking their BP measurements regularly.
-Because the patients receive readings and know their care provider will regularly monitor their health, they’re more likely to adhere to their treatment plans and adopt healthier behaviors.
+Remote blood pressure monitoring holds patients accountable for taking their measurements regularly.
+Because physicians receive readings, patients know their care provider will regularly monitor their health.
+In turn they’re more likely to adhere to their treatment plans and adopt healthier behaviors.

 3. Reduces Costs